 Mindfulness For Recovery

 Mindfulness for Recovery is an open group to learn and practice mindfulness.
-Mindful practice aims to help participants to break away from their own destructive habitual patterns.
+Mindfulness helps participants to break away from their own destructive habitual patterns.
 All facilitators have personal experience practising mindfulness.
 This group is catered for people with a history of addictions, reactive behaviours and/or mood disorders.

 To register: call 3165 8017 or email firstname.lastname@example.org